KasiViswanadh119/KasiViswanadh119/README.md

 - 🔭 I’m currently working on **Application for Restaurant using ReactJs**

-- 🌱 I’m currently learning **BackEnd technologies like Django WebFramework**
+- 🌱 I’m currently learning **Backend technologies like Django WebFramework**

 - 💬 Ask me about **JavaScript,ReactJS**